HBautz/Calendarify/README.md

    npm run start:dev
    ```

-Environment variables are defined in `.env.example`.
+Environment variables are defined in your local `.env` file.
 API documentation becomes available at <http://localhost:3001/docs> once the backend is running.

 ## Running Tests